jchilds0/FIT3179---Data-Visualisation-2/paragraphs.md

 ## Diet Composition

 The fundamental long-term objective of the seabird component of the Palmer LTER has been to identify and understand the processes that influence the average population growth rate of various penguin populations.
-Two proposed mechanisms are changes in the regional krill biomass, and the long term changes in sea ice extent as it affects the balance of species due to the affitinty to sea ice that different species have developed over time [5].
+Two proposed mechanisms are changes in the regional krill biomass, and the long term changes in sea ice extent as it affects the balance of species due to the affitinty to sea ice that different species have developed over time.
 Previously we saw the changes in sea ice extent over time, now we investigate krill abundance.
 Adelie Penguins have a varied diet, consisting of primary prey, including krill and fish, and secondary prey, including octopus, squid amphipods, mysid shrip, limpets and small clams.
 Krill makes up the bulk of the diet for each of the three penguin species, Adelie, Gentoo and Chinstrap, during the summer months.
 The process for collecting samples is outlined on the PAL LTER website 'Adelie penguin diet samples obtained in the field are initially drained and weighed and returned to laboratories for further processing.
 This includes resuspension of the samples in fresh water to release fish otoliths, squid beaks and other prey hard parts, and then draining to a consistency that facilitates separating the diet samples into componenets.
-Each prey component is weighed (total weight) and, if possible, sorted according to species for further analyses.'
-[6].
+Each prey component is weighed (total weight) and, if possible, sorted according to species for further analyses.'.

 ## Krill Abundance